 These tactics would work well in any economy, but would certainly have greater relevance in an economy marked by rolling recessions or worse.

-Smith’s emphasis on the need for reliance on family, community and networks runs completely counter to the “go it alone” credo of the survivalist movement.
+His emphasis on the need for reliance on family, community and networks runs completely counter to the ?go it alone? credo of the survivalist movement.

 Smith spends a great deal of the book making the case for the Great Transformation.
-And well he should—with the recent rise in the stock market, the media and much of the population have already relegated the recession to a serious but also typical cyclical downturn from which we will emerge stronger and richer than ever.
+And well he should?with the recent rise in the stock market, the media and much of the population have already relegated the Great Recession to a serious but typical cyclical downturn from which we have emerged stronger and richer than ever.
 The case against this viewpoint cannot be accomplished in a few words.

 This is the view of the economy that I have.
-The recession we’ve just experienced is unlike any we’ve seen in my lifetime.
+The last recession was unlike any we?ve seen in a human lifetime.
 It was not caused by an energy shortage, terrorist act or a spike in interest rates, but by the sudden slowing of an economy running into a wall of structural stresses.
 There is no evidence that those stresses have been corrected in any material way.

-The current mini-celebration over the dramatic rise in stocks since March and in reaction to various metrics showing firming in certain areas of the economy may be causing people to slip back into their more comfortable and familiar pre-recessionary practices, and I think this book sounds an alarm to look deeper and more critically at where we are and where we’re heading based on the trends.
+The current celebration over the dramatic rise in stocks since 2009 and in reaction to various metrics showing firming in certain areas of the economy may be causing people to slip back into their more comfortable and familiar pre-recessionary practices, and I think this book sounds an alarm to look deeper and more critically at where we are and where we’re heading based on the trends.